-For those students who are having difficulty in the regular classroom, all school Districts and open enrollment charter schools must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Responsive Intervention (RI).
-The implementation of RI has the potential to have a positive impact on the ability of Districts and charter schools to meet the needs of all struggling students.
+For those students who are having difficulty in the regular classroom, all school Districts and open enrollment charter schools must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response To Intervention (RTI), and in Fort Bend ISD.
+Responsive Instruction (RI) is the model utilized for academic intervention.